Michelin Guide for Newcastle and north east

 ‘Michelin star’ remains one of the most searched-for terms on this site, so the appetite for more is clearly there among the people/visitors of Newcastle.
 And since the heady days of Café 21 Queen Street in the early 2000s, right up to Sonnet in the 2025 edition, it’s clear the quality and quantity of consistently excellent cooking is on the rise in the region.
-There are more entries than ever in the latest (updating monthly) edition, representing the shift over the past couple of decades towards Newcastle becoming a real destination when it comes to food and drink.
+2026 has seen a reduction in the quantity of north east restaurants in the guide, marking a tough time for hospitality businesses.
+But generally over the past couple of decades, a shift towards Newcastle becoming a real destination when it comes to food and drink.

 ⭐️⭐️⭐️ 3 Stars: 0